 Let $\lh$ be the set of linear operators on $\h$.
 For any $A\in \lh$, $A$ is {\it Hermitian} if $A^\dag=A$ where $A^\dag$ is the adjoint operator of $A$ such that $\<\psi|A^\dag|\phi\>=\<\phi|A|\psi\>^*$ for any $|\psi\>,|\phi\>\in\h$.
-The fundamental {\it spectrum theorem} states that the set of all normalized eigenvectors of a Hermitian operator in $\lh$ contains an orthonormal basis for $\h$.
+The fundamental {\it spectral theorem} states that the set of all normalized eigenvectors of a Hermitian operator in $\lh$ constitutes an orthonormal basis for $\h$.
 That is, there exists a so-called spectral decomposition for each Hermitian $A$ such that

 where the set $\{|i\>\}$ constitute an orthonormal basis of $\h$, $spec(A)$ denotes the set of eigenvalues of $A$, and $E_i$ is the projector to the corresponding eigenspace of $\lambda_i$.
 A linear operator $A\in \lh$ is {\it unitary} if $A^\dag A=A A^\dag=I_\h$ where $I_\h$ is the identity operator on $\h$.
 In this paper, we will use some well-known unitary operators listed as follows: the quantum control-not operator performed on two qubits with the matrix representation under the computational basis, and the 1-qubit Hadamard operator $H$ and Pauli operators $\sigma^0,\sigma^1,\sigma^2,\sigma^3$ defined respectively as